pgj/freebsd-wifibox/README.md

 - A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~150 MB physical memory and ~370 MB disk space available.

-- A supported FreeBSD/amd64 system: 11.4-RELEASE, 12.3-RELEASE, or
+- A supported FreeBSD/amd64 system: 12.3-RELEASE or 13.0-RELEASE.
-  13.0-RELEASE.
   14-CURRENT might work.

 - The [bhyve+] port which installs unofficial patches for `bhyve` to fill gaps present in the base system.
-For FreeBSD 11 and 12, this is mandatory, but it may come handy on newer systems as well.
+For FreeBSD 12, this is mandatory, but it may come handy on newer systems as well.

 - [grub2-bhyve](https://github.com/grehan-freebsd/grub2-bhyve) or the
   corresponding `sysutils/grub2-bhyve` FreeBSD package, so the Linux